User documentation

 Example

-The following example shows the sample class with event-driven mechanisms of asyncImpl
+The following example shows the sample class with event-driven mechanisms of asyncImpl.

-It could be used as a template for implementation of the async::TaskContext
+It could be used as a template for implementation of the async::TaskContext for the new platforms.

-to a new platform, one must start by providing an adequate Types.h
+To port async to a new platform, one must start by providing an adequate Types.h, mapping the key definitions of the async to the target platform:

 struct ExampleLock